watsonx-labs-ncee/NCEE-Labs/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 ![wxo financial agent deploy conn](images/wxo-financial-api-agent-deploy-conn.png)

-*Congratulations!!* You have just completed developing the **Financial API Agent** empowered with tools for returning earnings data and glossardy definitions.
+*Congratulations!!* You have just completed developing the **Financial API Agent** empowered with tools for returning earnings data and glossary definitions.

 ## Web Search Agent Creation and Configuration
 In this section, you will develop the **Web Search Agent**, another collaborator agent which is specifically skilled at searching the web and returning publicly available information about an entity as well as any recent news and analyst reports.
 There are many available tools that provide web search functionality.
 In this hands-on lab, you will add the **Tavily Search Tool** and complete the hands-on lab using just that search tool.
 In practice, you can choose your preferred web search tool or even combine multiple search tools if you would like; just make sure to review the agent instructions and update accordingly.